-Erin DeSilva is the Assistant Director of Learning, Design, and Technology in ITC at Dartmouth College.
+Erin DeSilva is the Senior Director, Learning, Design, and Innovation in ITC at Dartmouth College.
 She works with a team of talented learning designers and educational technologists to support faculty in their course design as well as to manage the technology that helps facilitate student learning.
 Prior to joining Dartmouth in 2015, Erin worked as an Instructional Designer at Brown University and an Educational Technologist at Worcester Polytechnic Institute, where her responsibilities included training and supporting faculty, designing and building courses, and other front-end infrastructure support.
 Erin has been involved in NERCOMP since 2009, facilitating SIG/Professional Development Opportunities and serving on the conference Program Committee, where she is currently vice-chair of the 2021 Annual Conference.
 She has led NERCOMP sessions on learning management systems, collaborative writing, assessment technologies, library/IT collaboration, and accessibility, among other topics.
 Erin is also a beneficiary of NERCOMP’s member services, and a strong believer in NERCOMP’s inspirational ability to lift up individuals while excelling in the innovation and important maintenance of the consortium.

 As an instructional designer and academic technology specialist, Erin supported LMS and other educational technologies, including front-end support, faculty development and training.
 As a leader of her department, she provided strategic direction, overseen purchasing and contract negotiation, and served as a liaison between ITC, faculty, and academic leadership throughout the pandemic crisis.